 How old is your Android phone?
-Many of us like to hold onto our phones simply because it’s expensive to buy a new one!
+Many of us like to hold onto our phones simply because it’s expensive to buy a new one.
 We also get comfortable with how they are set up and don’t want to go through the hassle of learning a new one.
-Should you still use an older Android phone?
+So should you still use an older Android phone?

 There are hundreds of different models of mobile phones out there using the Android operating system.
 It’s so popular because it is easy to customize, modify, and set up your device precisely as you want it.
 The manufacturers can do these customizations, too, and therein lies the problem.

 The amount of different models makes it impossible to keep finding and patching security holes for every one of them.
-So after about two or three years, the manufacturers stop providing OS updates then, usually a little bit later, security updates.
+So after about a few years, the manufacturers stop providing OS updates then, usually a little bit later, security updates.

 Is my phone safe?